made-indrayana/audio-multitool-cli/README.md

-# Double Shot Audio Multitool
+# Indra's Audio Multitool for Command Line Interface

 Multitool is a ffmpeg-wrapper developed for a few video-audio related workflow.
 At this moment this is a Windows-Only application.